-11.2 Analytical and Test Laboratories
+8.2 Analytical and Test Laboratories

-The Ruby Hill database is comprised of gold, silver, base metal and major and trace element geochemistry and density data analyzed and commercial laboratories independent of the project owners, including i-80.
-The majority of samples collected from drilling by Homestake were assayed at Berringer Laboratories in Reno Nevada, and assaying from the Barrick campaigns was carried out at the ALS Global laboratory in Reno Nevada.
-Details of other work are presented in Table 11-1.
+The Ruby Hill mineral resource estimate database is comprised of gold, silver, base metal and major and trace element geochemistry and density data acquired at independent laboratories.
+The majority of assaying of samples collected from drilling by Homestake was carried out at Berringer Laboratories in Reno Nevada, and assaying from the Barrick campaigns was carried out at the ALS Global laboratory in Reno Nevada.
+Details of other work are presented in Table 8-1.

-11.3 Density Determinations
+8.3 Density Determinations